Qing-LAB/AlbertQBlog/content/authors/admin/_index.md

 website: ""
 ---

-My name is Kezhen Albert Qing.
+My name is **Kezhen Albert Qing**.
 I am 8 years old now.
 I like to read and I like to make things.
 I am particularly interested in military equipment and here is my journal of what I learn from reading and researching.
+This includes information about fast military planes,tanks,and military ships.